-- Space Mountain classic dark roller coaster.
+- Space Mountain is a classic dark roller coaster.
 It is pretty fast.
 It attracts very long waits.
 Get a Fastpass!

 - Tomorrowland Transit Authority People Mover train ride above Tomorrowland.
 See Walt Disney’s original vision for Epcot as you ride this attraction.

-- Walt Disney’s Carousel of Progress catchy theme tune, look back at history and Walt Disney designed himself.
-What is the not to like?
+- Walt Disney’s Carousel of Progress includes a catchy theme tune, a look back at 20th-century history and Walt Disney designed the attraction himself.
+What is there not to like?
 Plus it is cool when it is hot outside.

 Dining and refreshment options at Tomorrowland are